 With regard to contingency fees, changes in Rule 1.5 make it clear that the ABA has capitulated to defenders of the "standard" contingency fee.
 The approved Rule changes reverse recent attempts within the ABA, and by client advocates across the nation, to apply traditional ethical and fiduciary duties to the use of contingency fees -- to ensure that attorneys do not take advantage of uninformed clients and that clients are allowed to make informed choices about fee levels, pricing arrangements, and risk allocation (by, for example, having the option to pay an hourly fee when the defendant's liability is clear and collection certain).

-In 1994, to correct this situation and other ethical issues surrounding contingency fees, the American Bar Association's Standing Committee on Ethics and Professional Responsibility spelled out the ethical principles that should be applied in every contingency fee situation, in Formal Ethical Opinion 94-389.
-Despite the usual deference paid to the ABA's ethics opinions, the landmark decision was totally ignored in practice by the profession and has now been greatly undermined by the New Model Rules.
+In 1994, to correct this situation and other ethical issues surrounding contingency fees, the American Bar Association's Standing Committee on Ethics and Professional Responsibility spelled out, in Formal Ethical Opinion 94-389, the ethical principles that should be applied in every contingency fee situation.
+Despite the usual deference paid to the ABA's ethics opinions, and the call in Opinion 94-389 that the profession "redouble its efforts" to assure that lawyers know and comply with their obligations, the landmark decision was totally ignored in practice by the profession and has now been greatly undermined by the New Model Rules.

 Furthermore, the Opinion stresses that the same factors used to determine the reasonableness of attorney fees under the Model Rules (and the predecessor Model Code) apply to contingency fees, and that the lawyer should "take all these factors into account in evaluating every case" and discuss them with every p/i client.